MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

     3. Select the current administrative user to your dedicated Cloud App Security user.

-    4. Make sure that the **Salesforce CRM Content User** checkbox is selected.
+    4. Make sure that the **Salesforce CRM Content User** check box is selected.

-         If it is not selected, click **Edit** and then check the checkbox.
+         If it is not selected, click **Edit** and then check the check box.

          ![salesforce crm content user](./media/salesforce-crm-content-user.png "salesforce crm content user")